MIRO: MultI-Reward cOnditioned pretraining improves T2I quality and efficiency: Conclusion

 \section{Conclusion}

-We presented Multi-Reward cOnditioning (\mname), a simple pretraining framework that conditions on a vector of reward scores to integrate alignment into training rather than as a post-hoc stage.
-By learning \(p(x\mid c, \mathbf{s})\) and exposing reward targets as controllable inputs, \mname{} disentangles content from quality, offering precise and interpretable control at inference time.
-Empirically, on a 16M-image setup, \mname{} outperforms no-conditioning and single-reward baselines, converges substantially faster, mitigates reward hacking, strengthens compositional alignment, and achieves state-of-the-art results on PartiPrompts with inference-time scaling—while being markedly more compute-efficient.
-Notably, despite being much smaller, our \mname{} model surpasses FLUX-dev on GenEval and PartiPrompts at a fraction of the compute.
-We hope that this work will pave the way for this alternative line of research on how to exploit rewards at pre-training.
+We presented \mname{}, a pretraining framework that conditions on a vector of reward scores, integrating alignment into training rather than as a post-hoc stage.
+By learning \(p(x\mid c, \mathbf{s})\) with reward targets as controllable inputs, \mname{} disentangles content from quality and enables precise control at inference.
+On a 16M-image setup, \mname{} outperforms no-conditioning and single-reward baselines, converges faster, mitigates reward hacking, strengthens compositional alignment, and, despite its smaller size, surpasses FLUX-dev on GenEval and PartiPrompts at a fraction of the compute.
+We hope this opens new research on reward-aware pretraining.

-\paragraph{Acknowledgements.} This work was supported by ANR project TOSAI ANR-20-IADJ-0009, CIEDS, a Hi!Paris grant and was granted access to the HPC resources of IDRIS under the allocation 2024-A0171014246 made by GENCI.
-We would like to thank Alyosha Efros, Tero Karras and Luca Eyring for their helpful comments and Yuanzhi Zhu and Xi Wang for proofreading.
+\paragraph{Acknowledgements.} Supported by ANR TOSAI ANR-20-IADJ-0009, CIEDS, Hi!Paris, and HPC from GENCI--IDRIS (allocation 2024-A0171014246).
+We thank A.~Efros, T.~Karras, L.~Eyring, Y.~Zhu, and X.~Wang for feedback.